-- 1. Linear output type can't be used. - 2.
-CYC1 (or CYC2) should select 1 second or longer to detect heater current reliably. - 3.
-Only full-wave AC current can be detected.
+- 1. Linear output type can't be used.

+- CYC1 (or CYC2) should select 1 second or longer to detect heater current reliably.

+- Only full-wave AC current can be detected.

-3-25 Reload Default Values
+3-26 Reload Default Values

-The default values listed in Table 1.4 are stored in the memory as the product leaves the factory.
-In certain occasions it is desirable to retain these values after the parameter values have been changed.
-Here is a convenient tool to reload the default values.
+The default values listed in Table 1.4 are stored in the memory as the controller leaves the factory.
+During certain circumstances, it may be helpful to retrieve these values after the parameter values have been changed.
+Here is a